The Organizer #8 | Communications

 Most nonprofits “meet” a lot of people through their websites.
 Your website is where people come to learn more about you, decide if they want to engage with you, get updates, and access your services.

-Websites look like a monologue.
+Websites start off looking like a monologue.
 You publish something, then people consume it.
-You can’t see those visitors nodding or hear them saying “mm-hmm”.
+If you stop there, you can’t see those visitors are enjoying their experience on your site.
+There’s no obvious nodding or mm-hmming.
 You can’t sense them squirming when they lose interest in your message.

-This kind of warmer, more human engagement is exactly what “analytics” help you do.
+Creating this kind of two-way conversation is exactly what analytics help you do.

 Use website data to drive friendships

 Analytics are data points that tell you what visitors are doing when they use your website.
-Analytics tell you:
+Here are some common insights that analytics can provide:

-> How people got to your website (search, social media, email, etc.)
+> How people got to your website (e.g., search, social media, email, etc.)

 > What pages they arrived on (i.e., what brought them here)

-> What pages people visited (i.e,. what interests you have in common)
+> What pages people visited on your site (i.e,. what interests you have in common)

-> Whether people responded to your main messages and services (booked a meeting, sent you a message, subscribed to your mailing list, made a donation, etc.)
+> Whether people responded to your main messages and services (e.g., booked a meeting, sent you a message, subscribed to your mailing list, made a donation, etc.)

 Curiosity is caring